 After an incredibly difficult year of wrestling with those inner demons and avoiding all temptations, he did it.
 He finished his first book.
 It wasn’t a success, but it didn’t matter.
 He had finally beat The Resistance.
 He went on to write many successful novels.

-When I read it in 2012, my own psychological pain of not producing had built up to an unbearable level.
+When I read it, my own psychological pain of not producing had built up to an unbearable level.
 I had announced my next business, but never finished building it.
 I started many times, but each time decided to chase some other distraction that didn’t put my ass on the line, instead.
 There are always more emails to answer, always more things to learn, and always more people wanting my time for their needs.
 (Each one swearing it’ll be just an hour of my time, tops.)

 To make it worse, I was living in distracting Singapore, surrounded by so many interesting people.

 So I decided to do my version of the cabin.
 I moved to New Zealand.
 I shut off all other options.
 Time to finish what I started.